 Students get better grades

-Studies have shown that residence has a positive effect on the GPA of first-year students compared with those that live off-campus.
-With better access to on-campus services, professors, and study space, students living in residence have a better academic outcome.
+Studies have shown that students who live in residence have a higher GPA than those that live off-campus.
+With better access to on-campus services, professors’ office hours, and study space, students living in residence have a better academic outcome.
+This is especially true for international students new to Canada.

 Students are more likely to graduate

-In a study conducted over five institutions students who lived on campus in first year showed a better chance of retention not only into the second year, but into graduation.
+In a study conducted over five institutions, students who lived on campus in first year showed a better chance of retention not only into the second year, but into graduation.
+It’s never too early to imagine your student receiving their diploma.

-Even though they’ve moved away from home, your student is still family and wants to hear from you.
+Even though they’ve moved away from home, your student still wants and needs to hear from you.
 Texting, calling, and sending care packages are all encouraged and will even help to make the transition easier.

-Your student will be busy!
-On average first-year students spend 15 hours a week in class, and another 30 hours a week studying outside of the classroom.
-With all this activity and newfound independence your student may not call you as often as you’re used to and that’s okay.
-A little breathing room will help them grow.
+On average first-year students spend 15 hours a week learning from instructors, and another 30 hours a week studying outside of classroom time.
+Add in extra-curricular activities and maybe a campus job, and your student will be busy!
+Don’t be too surprised or disappointed if your student doesn’t call you as often as you’re used to.
+A little breathing room can help them find a rhythm that works for both of you.

-Make sure to get involved in activities on campus ...
+Make sure to get involved on campus ...

-UWaterloo has great opportunities for parents to visit and participate in activities.
+Waterloo has great opportunities for you to visit and participate in activities.
 From football games to theatre, there are many activities you can enjoy when you visit.
-Ask your student to take you on a tour of the campus and show you their favourite spots!
+See campus through your student’s eyes as you visit their favourite spots.
+The Student Success Office sends a monthly Parents & Supporters newsletter – sign up to find out what’s happening around your student each month.

 ... and off!

-With great restaurants, beautiful parks, and modern museums, Waterloo is a great place to go to school.
+With great restaurants, beautiful parks, and modern museums, Waterloo is a great city to study in.
 Help your student discover the city by spending some quality time at these great spots when you visit.

 Be prepared to offer extra support!

 The call will come.
-It might come after a disappointing test mark, or the first night your student misses home, but when it does your student will need your support, understanding and reassurance.
-Be comforting and encourage your student to stick to their plan.
+It might come after a disappointing test mark, or the first night your student misses home; but when it does, your student will need your support, understanding and reassurance.
+Be comforting and encourage your student to utilize the available resources in residence and on campus.

 Encourage your student to stay safe

-Letting go is part of growing up, but there will always be a need for you to watch out for your student's safety.
-Treat them like an adult by ensuring you sit down with them and have a calm, serious talk about alcohol and substance use.
-Let them know some good options for seeking help if they are in trouble and make yourself a safe resource for them to confide in.
+Letting go is part of growing up, but there will always be a need for you to watch out for your student's safety, especially in a pandemic.
+Treat them like an adult by ensuring you sit down with them and have a calm, serious talk about following safety measures, alcohol and substance use.
+Let them know some good options for seeking help if they are in trouble, and make yourself a safe resource for them to confide in.
 Students who are confident and better informed will make better choices.

 Your student's average will drop.
 Even top high school students see their average go down in their first year at university.
-Courses are harder, workloads are heavier and expectations are higher.
-Grades are not given as frequently and your student may not have the type of report card update you’re used to until after Thanksgiving.
-Instead of focusing on grades, help your student identify other metrics for success and focus on those.
+Courses are harder, workloads are heavier, and expectations are higher.
+Grades are not given as frequently, and your student may not have the type of report card update you’re used to until after Thanksgiving.
+Instead of focusing solely on grades, help your student to identify several metrics for success and develop a holistic view of their achievements.

-Applying for residence as a first-year is a simple experience.
+Applying for residence as a first year is simple.
 Fill out a few online forms and receive your contract by email.

 Living in residence is an investment in your student's academic success.
 Find out how much residence and meal plans are.